Juan Andrés Gelly y Obes: Biography

-Due to his Paraguayan ancestry, he was proposed as a candidate to become president there.

-He was a national deputy between 1872 and 1874, for the Miter party, a position he resigned at the end of 1874 in order to participate in the Revolution of 1874 he also requested discharge from the Army.
+He was a national deputy between 1872 and 1874, for the Mitre party, a position he resigned at the end of 1874 in order to participate in the Revolution of 1874 he also requested discharge from the Army.
 His participation in the revolution was secondary, although he was the chief of staff of the mitrista army defeated in the Battle of La Verde.

 He was reinstated in the Army in 1877, by decree of President Nicolás Avellaneda, but was discharged again for his participation in the Revolution of 1880.
 He would only be reinstated at the end of the presidency of Julio Argentino Roca.
 Accompanying Mitre, he was part of the founding group of the Civic Union due to the Revolution of the Park.